Search

 Lamont Brown

 Lamont joined Accessia Health in 2008 as a staff Accountant to assist with financial services, audits, and managing the inventory reconciliations for our Free Product program at the time.
-Over his tenure, he has served in several leadership roles within the organization and was recently promoted to VP of Administration in August 2021.
+Over his tenure, he has served in several leadership roles within the organization and was recently promoted to VP of Finance & Administration.
 Prior to Accessia Health, Lamont served as an officer in the banking and financial industry, where he also held leadership positions in Mortgage, Private Client Services, and Commercial Credit Services.

 A Richmond native, Lamont earned his B.S. in Business Administration from Old Dominion University, double majoring in Accounting and Economics, while also completing an Internal Audit program endorsed by the Institute of Internal Auditors.
 Outside of Accessia Health, Lamont has also served in several leadership roles within his church and fraternity which are also dedicated to service and philanthropy.
 He also has volunteered with several youth sports organizations.
 In his spare time, Lamont is an avid video gamer and loves spending time with his wife and two kids.